SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

        the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
        installed.
 The last part you not likely have not installed and needs to do.

+       To install on pop_os read through [this issue](https://github.com/NVIDIA/nvidia-docker/issues/1388) first.
+Pop_os has higher priority repositories than nvidia, thus installing older versions of nvidia-docker.

     2. To test that everything is working start by pulling a relevant Nvidia docker image.
 In my case this is the correct image: